Annual Conference

 Enrichment Hubs

-These sessions are offered as extra-cost events before the beginning of the annual conference proper.
-Pre-conference sessions focus on teaching content that is actionable and provides tools, information, and knowledge that can be applied by attendees in their own work.
+These sessions are offered as extra-cost events before or after the annual conference’s standard programming.
+Pre- and post-conference workshops focus on teaching content that is actionable and provides tools, information, and knowledge that can be applied by attendees in their own work.
 These sessions can vary in length and, if accepted, may be grouped into a series with similar presentations.
+This format may be ideal for actionable content that goes into more depth than a 60-minute workshop allows.
 These submissions will not be anonymized for the peer review process.

 Workshops